larrylawl/old-personal-webpage/_posts/takeaways/2020-1-2-andrew-ng-advice.md

 ### How to Select a job
 1. Work with great people/projects (not on the "brand" of the company)
 2. Apply to both graduate programmes and industry, and pick the best opportunity from there: the line between academia and industry is blurring in AI, thus it's wiser to apply for opportunities in both areas, and pick the best one moving forward

+### Long-Term Advice
+1. Do important work
+2. Learn the most